 Welcome to GSACC

-Greater Sacramento Area CoDA Community (GSACC) is comprised of a group of men and women who have found value from working the 12 Step Program and contributing to the value of recovery in the central valley from Mt.
-Shasta to Fresno and the Sierra Nevada.
+The Greater Sacramento Area CoDA Community (GSACC) is a group of men and women who have found value in working the Co-Dependents Anonymous 12 Step Program.
+This group chooses to do service by supporting recovery meetings in the area extending from Mt.
+Shasta to Fresno, to the California – Nevada border.
 More

 What is Co-Dependency?

-Symptoms of co-dependency appear in our lives in various ways and often is not a a singular or well defined condition.
+Symptoms of co-dependency appear in our lives in various ways and are often not singular or well defined.
 Being co-dependent is recognized by mental health providers as a significant contributor to various forms of health and psychological distress.
 More

-CoDA is a 'grassroots' organization where recovery begins through each person participating at their own pace their personal recovery from co-dependency.
-Many have shared that meetings are to them a sacred place in which each person shares their experience strength and hope in a safe environment free from criticism, advice, or cross talk.
+CoDA is a 'grassroots' organization.
+Each person participates, at their own pace, in their own personal recovery from co-dependency.
+Many have shared that meetings are a sacred place to share experience, strength, and hope in a safe environment free from criticism, advice, or cross talk.
 Find a meeting

 Sponsors are people within the CoDA program who help guide us through the Twelve Step recovery process.
 These people are recovering codependents whose personal recovery is their first priority.
 They’ve usually walked the road of recovery longer than we have.
 More